dpv927/TicTacToe/README.md

   its history.
 -->
 ## About
 Tic Tac Toe is a very famous board game, and it is very easy to implement in code.
 Because of this, I wanted to make it a bit more challenging without changing the basic concepts of the game.
-To achieve this, I implemented the game using the `API System 5` Semaphores and shared memory of Linux to manage both players' turns and the board control.
+To achieve this, I implemented the game using the `API System 5` Semaphores and shared memory of Linux to manage both players' turns and the board control, and some more features like an AI.

 <!--
   How to use section: How ttt works?
 How to work with ttt?
 -->
 ## How to Use
-The game prompts both players for the coordinates of their next move.
+The game prompts the players for the coordinates of their next move.
 First, it asks for the row, and then the column.
 Let's say that a coordinate is made up of (row, column).
 The board display is as follows:
 ```
 +-------+-------+-------+
 | (0,0) | (0,1) | (0,2) |